-Are you wanting a mod platform or keeping it standard?
-A 260 is a good starting point if you're aiming for big power mods as you end up ditching the FQ bits anyway.
+A 260 is a good starting point if you're aiming for bog power mods as you end up ditching the FQ bits anyway.

 Fair point, the For Sale section is littered with FQ owners getting rid of their Xenon lights and six grand's worth of upgraded gearbox.
 Waits for some Tedious Terrance to say the 5sp is stronger even know the 6sp is well proven as a reliable box beyond even 400BHP